APSL/rasengan/README.md

 ### Future work

-    - Use a option to get output in check_mrpe format
+    - Use a option to get output in check_mrpe format.
-    - Improve the way to do requests and configure it in the file
+    - Improve the way to do requests and configure it in the file.
+    - Do the work in multi-thread, to do it faster.